sdagfgaf/Probability-Density-aware-Semi-supervised-Learning/README.md

-- We implement GPU-based N-W density estimation after extracting features from all images.
-The probability density information is then used to reweight the adjacency matrix.
-Since the density estimation is orthogonal to the training procedure, it can be conveniently integrated into other algorithms
+- Here we show our implemention based on the baseline model, LASSL, as mentioned in our paper.
+We focus on integrating the probability-density information into the LPA and thus fully consider the cluster assumption.

-You can start training process by typing
+- You can start training process by typing
 ```sh
 python train.py -c config/lassl_cifar10.yaml
 ```